TARGENE/targene-pipeline/paper/paper.md

 ## Study Designs

 TarGene supports traditional study designs in population genetics, that is, genome-wide association studies (GWAS) and phenome-wide association studies (PheWAS).
-Because TarGene has a focus on complex effects, higher-order interactions (e.g. gene-gene-... or gene-environment-...) can also be investigated.
+Because TarGene has a focus on complex effects, interactions (e.g. gene-gene, gene-environment, gene-gene-environment) can also be investigated up to any order.

 The study design is specified in the `ESTIMANDS_CONFIG` YAML file.
 For a routine GWAS the content of this file can be as simple as: